JustWhit3/osmanip/README.md

 ```c++
 cout << feat( col, "red" ) << "This stream is red!" << feat( col, "reset" );
 ```
-It will color the output stream in red until you put the `feat( col, "reset" )` function which resets the output stream style to the original one.
+This will color the output stream in red until the `feat( col, "reset" )` function is met again, but with the `reset` key as the second argument, in ordert to reset the output stream style.

 Along with each function, at the end of the [*osmanip.cpp*](https://github.com/JustWhit3/osmanip/blob/main/osmanip/src/osmanip.cpp) file, test functions have been produced in order to test the correct output of each function.
-The list of the currently defined test functions is here:
+The list of the currently defined test functions is the following:
 - `void feat_test( std::map <std::string, std::string> & generic_map_test );`: which tests the correct functionality of the `feat` function.

 ## List of features